zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/ECS disk encryption.md

 # ECS disk encryption {#concept_udk_5wj_ydb .concept}

+The ECS disk in this article refers to **cloud disks** and **shared block storage**.
+Hereinafter referred to as **ECS disks**, unless otherwise specified.

-## What is ECS disk encryption {#concept .section}
+## What is ECS disk encryption? {#concept .section}

-When you want to encrypt the data stored on a disk due to business needs or certification requirements, you can use ECS disk encryption function to encrypt cloud disks and shared block storage \(referred to collectively as **cloud disks**, unless otherwise specified\).
+When you want to encrypt the data stored on a cloud disk due to business needs or certification requirements, you can use ECS disk encryption to encrypt your ECS disks.
 This secure encryption feature allows you to encrypt new cloud disks.
 You do not have to create, maintain, or protect your own key management infrastructure, nor change any of your existing applications or maintenance processes.
-In addition, no extra decryption operations are required, so the operation of the disk encryption function is practically invisible to your applications or your operations.
+In addition, no extra decryption operations are required, so the disk encryption operation is practically invisible to your applications or other operations.

 Encryption and decryption barely degrades cloud disk performance.
 For information on the performance testing method, see [Storage parameters and performance test](intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md#).